 The construction industry is one of the most important in Texas and the rest of the country.
-Construction workers help build houses, commercial structures, police stations, fire departments, hospitals, and many other important structures.
-At the same time, construction is one of the most dangerous jobs to hold.
+Construction workers help build houses, commercial structures, police stations, fire departments, hospitals, and other important structures.
+Yet, at the same time, construction is one of the most dangerous jobs.

-If you suffer an injury as a construction worker, it is in your best interest to consult a Dallas construction accident lawyer at Domingo Garcia Law Office about your rights.
+If you suffer an injury as a construction worker, consult a Dallas construction accident lawyer about your rights.
 We offer a free consultation where we’ll review the details of your case to determine if you have a case; call us today.

 What to Do After a Construction Accident in Dallas

-In the aftermath of your Dallas construction accident, you may be left feeling scared, confused, and unsure of what to do next.
-Your next steps will be critical and could make or break the outcome of your insurance and civil claims going forward.
+In the aftermath of your Dallas construction accident, you may feel scared, confused, and unsure of what to do next.
+Your next steps will be critical and could make or break the outcome of your insurance and civil claims.

-With that in mind, here are some of the most important things you need to do following a construction accident in Dallas:
+With this in mind, here are the most important things you need to do following a construction accident in Dallas:

-- While you wait for emergency responders to arrive at the accident scene, try to document the incident and gather evidence if possible.
+- While you wait for emergency responders to arrive at the accident scene, try to document the incident and gather evidence.
 This is a good opportunity to take photos of your injuries, video footage of the accident scene, and photos of the construction accident damages.
-You should also try to obtain statements from any witnesses, gather their contact information, and otherwise do what you can to obtain evidence that could support your case.
+It would be best if you also tried to obtain statements from any witnesses and gather their contact information.

 - Once emergency responders arrive, head to the hospital or your healthcare provider for an evaluation.
-Make sure your healthcare provider keeps thorough records of your injuries, your pain levels, your prognosis, and other medical information, as this could prove valuable when dealing with the insurance company or filing a lawsuit later.
+Ensure your healthcare provider records your injuries, pain levels, prognosis, and other medical information.
+This could prove valuable when dealing with the insurance company or filing a lawsuit later.

 For a free legal consultation with a construction accidents lawyer serving Dallas, call (214) 941-8300

-How a Dallas Construction Accident Lawyer Can Help You
+How a Dallas Construction Accident Lawyer Will Help You

-Whenever you suffer an injury caused by the negligent actions of someone else, you always need a personal injury attorney on your side.
-This is not a situation you should handle by yourself.
-A construction accident lawyer in Dallas can help you with your claim by doing the following:
+Whenever you suffer an injury caused by someone else’s negligent actions, you always need a personal injury attorney.
+However, this is not a situation you should handle alone.
+A construction accident lawyer in Dallas will help you with your claim by doing the following:

 - Collecting evidence of the accident